Please link this guide if you use it as a reference for your own content

 The Widsith

-Technically, Widsith can also provide EM, but this is legitimately a last resort option as, often, you’d be sacrificing a majority of her stats to fulfill a Reaction build.
+Technically, Widsith can also provide EM, but this is legitimately a last resort option as, often, you would be sacrificing a majority of her stats to fulfill a Reaction build.
 It does have the highest potential EM though, albeit purely random.

 Support/Buffer/Enabler Weapons

-At R5, TTDS provides a hefty ATK% boost to whomever Lisa is buffing.
+At R5, TTDS provides a hefty ATK% boost to whomever Lisa swaps onto.

-The only real downsides to TTDS are that not all rotations will have its cooldown on the ready and that its effectiveness lessens notably in Catalyze teams, allowing Hakushin Ring to be better.
+The only real downsides to TTDS are that not all rotations will have its cooldown on the ready and that its effectiveness lessens notably in Quicken teams, allowing Hakushin Ring to be better.

 Hakushin Ring

-A great choice for this archetype; specifically if only the other Elemental DMG% buff proves to be useful, often which being along with Dendro.
+Hakushin Ring is a great choice for this archetype; specifically if only the other Elemental DMG% buff proves to be useful, often which being with Dendro.

 Favonius Codex